Hospital Based Education

 I find this approach encourages students to be accountable to each other in their preparation.
 In addition, students always bring up topics that I feel are important to emphasize.

 After discussion, the class watches a live demo of the skill and then practices in small groups, evaluating each others performance of the skill.

 Traditional classroom teaching

-I teach informatics to RN-BSN students in a hybrid class format.
-I present informatics with case study patients to make the connection between technology and patient care real to students.
+At Bellevue college, I taught informatics to RN-BSN students in a hybrid class format.
+I presented informatics with case study patients to make the connection between technology and patient care real to students.
 The main premise of the class has students applying a variety of nursing informatics concepts to their assigned case study patient.
 Each module includes a short lecture of the topic, websites to explore, content to read and assignments.
 In online groups, students discuss these topics in their patient assignment groups.
 In class sessions, I use active approaches including student led presentations and fishbowl discussions.

-My overall goal of is to use simulation to allow students to model the role of the nurse in a safe environment.
-With the new facility at Bellevue College, expansion of trained simulation faculty and the addition of much needed technical staff, we will be able to increase the amount of simulation in our program significantly.
-At this time, I facilitate 3 simulation experiences: in second, third and sixth quarter- all med-surg scenarios.
-The scenarios are customized pre-programmed scenarios.
-I currently use the advocacy/inquiry method of debriefing, however in the future, our simulation team will determine what method will be best for our program needs.
+My overall goal is to use simulation to allow students to model the role of the nurse in a safe environment.
+With the new facility at Bellevue College, expansion of trained simulation faculty and the addition of much needed technical staff, they will be able to increase the amount of simulation in our program significantly. while at Bellevue, I facilitated 3 simulation experiences: in second, third and sixth quarter- all med-surg scenarios.
+The scenarios are customized pre-programmed scenarios, using the advocacy/inquiry method of debriefing.

 Students are given preparation materials before each simulation, including patient history and medications they should be prepared to give.
-All of our simulations use a framework which I designed to guide students and faculty in debrief.
+All of my simulations used a framework which I designed to guide students and faculty in debrief.
 There are 7 areas that students reflect on: